ImperialCollegeLondon/pnflow/README.md

 ### Installation

+In Windows, you just need to know how to run standalone exe files from Command Prompt, as explained above.

 In Linux, you can source the src/bashrc file to set te paths to the compiled binaries:

      source PATH/TO/src/bashrc

-In Windows, you just need to know how to run standalone exe files from Command Prompt, as discussed above.

 ###  Dependencies:
 The pnflow code depends on the [Hypre] library which along with other [pnextract] dependencies are included in the [thirdparty](thirdparty) folder.

-Note, may need to install jpg and lzma libraries, prerequisites of libtif and oxelImage/libvoxel libraries (to check...), for the make command above to succeed.
+Note, you may need to install jpg and lzma libraries, prerequisites of libtif and oxelImage/libvoxel libraries (to check...), for the make command above to succeed.
 In Ubuntu this can be installed by running the following commands:

     sudo apt install libjpeg-dev liblzma-dev